arc53/DocsGPT/CONTRIBUTING.md

 Please try to follow the guidelines.

 ### If you are looking to contribute to Backend (🐍 Python):
-- Review our issues and contribute to /application or /scripts (please disregard old ingest_rst.py and ingest_rst_sphinx.py files; they will be phased out soon).
+- Review our issues and contribute to /application or /scripts (please disregard old ingest_rst.py and ingest_rst_sphinx.py files; they will be deprecated soon).
 - All new code should be covered with unit tests ([pytest](https://github.com/pytest-dev/pytest)).
 Please find tests under [`/tests`](https://github.com/arc53/DocsGPT/tree/main/tests) folder.
 - Before submitting your Pull Request, ensure it can be queried after ingesting some test data.